digiampietro/hacktivity-2019-esp32-hello-world/README.md

 On the
 [above](https://github.com/digiampietro/hacktivity-2019-samd-firmware-unofficial)
-repository you will find detailed information on this board, including connectors pinout and block diagram.
+repository, you will find detailed information on this board, including the connectors pinout and block diagram.

-# The ST7565-i2c LCD Arduino library to drive the LCD display
+# The ST7565-i2c LCD Arduino library

 The Hacktivity 2019 badge has an ERC12864-10 display that uses the ST7565 chip to drive it.
 Arduino has some libraries able to drive this